sanger-tol/gda/gda_feature_extraction_pipeline_script_descriptions.md

 Output: simple repeats GFF with redundant sequences collapsed into one sequence<br/>
 <br/>
 **find_repeats_enriched_at_scaff_edges.R**<br/>
-Script for detecting repeats that are enriched at scaffold edges<br/>
+Script for using RepeatModeler's repeat families output for detecting repeats that are enriched at scaffold edges<br/>
-Argument1: path to the tab separated table that has been generated by merging bedgraph files of the decomposition pipeline<br/>
-Argument2: assembly ID, e.g. idSyrPip1<br/>
-Argument3: assembly title, e.g. Syritta pipiens<br/>
-Argument4: path to folder for output files<br/>
-Argument5: length of scaffold edge (max distance from the scaffold end, bp)<br/>
-Argument6: chunk size (window length)<br/>
+This is not a component of the main pipeline of GDA but can be used as an extra step to get more information out of the data<br/>
 <br/>
 **process_repeatmasker_gffs.py**<br/>
 Script for running scripts that process RepeatMasker gff files<br/>